 - Establish investment triggers that signal the need for marketing spend.
 To avoid losing competitive positioning, define and monitor a set of market signals or “investment triggers.”
 These could include a noticeable loss of share of voice, decreases in product perception, or increased costs for newly acquired customers.
 As marketing budgets are scrutinized and adjusted, investment triggers will only help improve planning and spark opportunities for budget increases.

 Gartner clients can read more in “How CMOs Defend Marketing Budgets During Inflation and Economic Uncertainty” and “CMOs: Navigate Executive Concerns to Advance Your Company Through Inflation and Economic Uncertainty”.
-Additional information is available in the Recession Playbook for Marketing Leaders.
+Additional information is available in the Recession Playbook for Marketing Leaders and complimentary webinar on How to Prove the Value of Marketing to the Enterprise.

 If you are a member of the media who would like to speak further on these topics with Jason, please contact Matt.LoDolce@Gartner.com.
 Members of the media can reference this material in their articles with proper attribution to Gartner.